Using VoiceOver to Evaluate Web Accessibility

 - Review these pages, section by section.
 At the end of each section, return to the top and navigate to new sections in different ways.
 For example:

 - Use VO + U to navigate by various items in the Rotor.

 - Navigate by headings (VO + command + H).

 - There are a couple of elements in this page that are visually hidden, but which are provided to better orient screen reader users.
 See if you can identify them (Hint: one is right before the main content section and the other is right after).

-- Subscribe to the WebAIM Newsletter without using your mouse (Hint: There is a link on this page).
+- Subscribe to the WebAIM Newsletter without using your mouse.

 - You can turn on Screen Curtain with VO + shift + F11.
 This blackens the screen, thus giving you a more accurate experience allowing you to better ensure that the web page is truly accessible through audio only.
 Enable screen curtain or turn off or ignore the monitor and repeat some of these tasks.

 VoiceOver on the iPhone, iPod Touch, and iPad

 VoiceOver on handheld and mobile devices functions much like the desktop version of VoiceOver, except everything is controlled via the touch-screen interface.
 With VoiceOver enabled in the Settings, interface content can be read aloud and navigated.
 Touch an item or swipe left and right to select an item.
 Double tapping (or selecting and holding with one finger and then tapping with another finger) will activate a screen item (note that once selected, you can double tap anywhere else on the screen to activate the selected item).